stephquail/ExcitatoryPIT/README.md

-# excitatory PIT
+# Excitatory PIT
-Pavlovian-Instrumental Transfer using a 3CS design.
+Pavlovian-Instrumental Transfer in humans using a 3CS design.
 ===============
-Extracts and summarises specific and general transfer data from participant logfiles
+- Extracts and summarises specific and general transfer data from participant logfiles